jjmchew/jjmchew.github.io/LS180/postgresql.md

   - `avg()`
   - `string_agg(col_name, delimiter)` : concatenates string values using delimiter to produce a single string [^8]

+---

 ## Things to review
 - [ ] `PRIMARY KEY` : what constraints does this add?
 What conditions?
 What kinds of data types can be 'primary  key's?
-  - this should add 'UNIQUE'
+  - A: applying 'PRIMARY KEY' applies 'NOT NULL' AND 'UNIQUE' [^38]q4